AndrewBraun/TrainSchedulingProblem/README.md

 # TrainSchedulingProblem
-Train schedulingproblem solved with pthreads and mutexes.
+Train scheduling problem solved with pthreads and mutexes.